sadeqEbrahim/Excercise13/README.md

 ### Running the Code
 ## Running using ducker
-Pull and build the container image from GitHub
+Pull and build the container image from GitHub on your command-line interpreter

 `docker pull ghcr.io/sadeqebrahim/myapp:latest`

 `docker run -d -p 8080:8080 ghcr.io/sadeqebrahim/myapp:latest`

 and then go to this localhost: http://localhost:8080/